Cycododge/Progress-For-Trello/README.md

 This plug-in directly injects code into the Trello page in order to quickly and easily monitor changes to your boards.

-## Release Notes

-v1.2.4 - 10/25/2016

-- Changes for Trello updates thanks to [@acoppes](https://github.com/acoppes)
-- show 5 list items instead of 3
-- change the icon for the settings button
-- fix an error when viewing a card

-v1.2.3 - 2/23/2015

-- Updated again to work with Trello updates.
-- Fix for progress bar width

-v1.2.2 - 1/14/2013

-- Updated to work with the new version of Trello

-v1.2.1 - 9/9/2013

-- Update percentage again after animation

-v1.2.0 - 8/31/2013

-- Percentage now calculated by rounding down
-- Animated percentage changes
-- Can now track against multiple lists
-- Counting completed checklist items, now tracks card too.
-- Fixed display for settings

-v1.1.0 - 8/16/2013

-- Add version number to settings menu
-- track scrum points
-- track checklist items
-- separate settings menu from the header
-- UI/UX Changes

 ![Screenshot](https://raw.github.com/Cycododge/Progress-For-Trello/master/resources/doneCardsCompleted.png)